Kotlin/kotlinx.serialization/README.md

 To learn more about JSON usage and other formats, see [usage](docs/runtime_usage.md).
 More examples of various kinds of Kotlin classes that can be serialized can be found [here](docs/examples.md).

+## Status in 1.3

+Starting from Kotlin 1.3-RC, serialization plugin is bundled with the Kotlin compiler.
+Runtime library is under reconstruction to match the corresponding [KEEP](https://github.com/Kotlin/KEEP/blob/serialization/proposals/extensions/serialization.md)
+To learn how to work with library on Kotlin 1.3-RC, read corresponding [document](docs/eap13.md).
+When 1.3 is released, that document will be main instruction and current readme will be archived, and previous versions of the runtime library will be deprecated.

 ## Setup